Churches Draw Up Religious Studies Syllabus for Christian Students as Part of Pakistan’s New National Curriculum

 The syllabus is designed to be taught to Christian students as an alternative to the compulsory subject of Islamiat (Islamic studies).
-Although Islamiat has been and will remain compulsory in all schools under the new National Education Policy (NEP) due to be introduced in August, for many years Christian students have been given the option of studying ethics instead, a subject which carries the same weight as Islamiat towards their applications to continue in further education.
+Although Islamiat has been and will remain compulsory in all schools under the new National Education Policy (NEP) due to be introduced in August, for many years Christian students have been given the option of studying ethics instead, a subject that carries the same weight as Islamiat toward their applications to continue in further education.
 The proposed change is that Christian students will be able to study Christianity instead of ethics as an alternative to Islamic studies.

 In recent years, there has been a growing demand among religious minorities for non-Muslim students to have their own religious lessons in place of Islamiat.

 Following the announcement of the new NEP, the Lahore Diocese Board of Education (LDBE) joined with Pakistan’s Catholic and Presbyterian education boards and the Salvation Army to form the Christian Education Board (CEB) to advise the government on the content of the Christian studies.

 A senior member of the LDBE said the government team finalizing the single curriculum had been “very receptive” to the CEB’s proposals, and the board is confident of receiving government approval.

 The CEB has also put forward suggested changes to other subjects in the new curriculum, including in modern social studies and modern history to reflect the contribution of Christians in the making of Pakistan.